 “More than 35 countries are giving crucial support—from the use of naval and air bases, to help with intelligence and logistics, to the deployment of combat units.”

 Of course, the constant demagoging of the non-existent connection between Iraq and 9/11—a notion finally and authoritatively debunked by the 9/11 Commission Report—convinced 55 percent of Americans the relationship existed.
-But there was no genuine threat to the
+But there was no genuine threat to the U.S. from Iraq back then as there is today.
+Even worse, the unrest in the Middle East has emboldened terrorists and rogue states alike, leaving us in more dangerous security situation than when the war began.

 “Our nation enters this conflict reluctantly—yet, our purpose is sure.”

 The administration’s phony scare stories led the vast majority of the country into war with the support of about seventy percent of the country.
-Thank goodness for the dissenting voices that spoke out in the midst of the campaign of vilification against those who disagreedand the high spirits following the fall of
+Thank goodness for the dissenting voices that spoke out in the midst of the campaign of vilification against those who disagreedand the high spirits following the fall of Baghdad.
+Back then, as The Washington Post reported in a story headlined, “GOP to Hammer Democratic War Critics,” “Bush and GOP congressional leaders [reacted] with vitriol” towards anyone who questioned their wisdom.

 In the elite media, The Weekly Standard excoriated war critics in an article headlined, “The Cassandra Chronicles: The Stupidity of the Antiwar Doomsayers.”
 The New Republic joined in, as did blogger Andrew Sullivan who now shares the views of people he called traitors.
 But as Paul Krugman noted in a December New York Times article recognizing the accuracy of these pre-war pessimists, the thing to remember about Cassandra is that she was right.
 If only one could say the same about the Bush cheerleaders who dominated our media—and amazingly, still do.